udel-cbcb/biostore_docs/_docs_src/src/getting_started.md

 Your account on BioStore will be created when your resource allocation is approved.
 To access this account, you will need a password.

 There are two options for passwords.
 You may either (a) use a password of your own creation or (b) be assigned a password.
-In either case, you will need to send an email help@biomiformatics.udel.edu; include "BioStore" in the subject line.
+In either case, you will need to send an email help@bioinformatics.udel.edu; include "BioStore" in the subject line.
 In the email, indicate which option you would like to use.
 If requesting a password, you will receive an email with a link that you should click on to retrieve your password.
 If you are using your own password, you will be sent a link to a webform where you can submit your password.
 After doing so, follow the instructions provided by the website.

 ## Connecting to BioStore